tiffanyluu/petrealm/README.md

 ## Project Overview

 PetRealm is a virtual mythical pet simulation where players can adopt, care for, and interact with magical creatures.
 Each pet has a hunger system that gradually decreases over time, encouraging regular feeding to keep them happy and healthy.

-The game blends fantasy with simple mechanics, making it a fun and engaging experience.
+**Live Demo:** [PetRealm on Vercel] (https://petrealm.vercel.app/)

 ---